Fair Hiring Guide

 Writing Qualifications (Experience, Skills, Knowledge and Abilities)

 The terms “skill” and “ability” may be used interchangeably - do not get bogged down in trying to decide whether something is a “skill” or an “ability”.
-The key is identifying whether possessing a certain skill or ability is sufficient, or if experience in it is required.
+Keep in mind that transferable skills and abilities are an important part of removing obstacles in your screening process and can be key in reaching a broad pool of qualified applicants.

-Use qualifiers (such as “excellent”, “good”, “strong”, etc.) to clarify the skill or experience level required to successfully perform the task or meet the responsibility.
-The hiring manager is responsible for the interpretation and consistent application of qualifier statements when evaluating candidates.
+Use qualifiers (such as “excellent” or “proficient” etc.) to clarify the skill or experience level required to successfully perform the task or meet the responsibility.
+Note that the hiring manager is responsible for the interpretation and consistent application of qualifier statements when evaluating candidates.

-Keep in mind the obligation to reasonably accommodate persons with disabilities.
-Therefore, try to write what is to be done, as opposed to how it is to be done, so as not to exclude a person with a disability who may be able to do the work differently.
+In order to reasonably accommodate persons with disabilities, write about what is to be done, as opposed to how it is to be done, so as not to exclude a person with a disability who may be able to do the work differently.
+For example, use the verb “move” instead of “walk” or “lift”, “travel” instead of “drive,” and “communicate” instead of “talk.”

 Special Conditions of Employment (SCOE) statements are used to define job requirements that must be met by the selected candidate, or must be true about them, to be eligible for the job.
 Therefore physical requirements, special work schedules, required background checks, degree, license and credential requirements, environmental work conditions, etc., should be noted as Special Conditions of Employment on the job description.
 SCOE’s will appear on the job posting and will be discussed with selected candidates prior to employment.